 - Correct example: When are we leaving?
 My mom wants to go soon.

-Rule #3: If you're writing a quoted question, you should put the question mark within the quotation marks.
+If you’re writing a quoted question, you should put the question mark within the quotation marks.
+The direct question is the quote, so we need to attach our question mark to it.

 - Incorrect example: “What’s for dinner”? he asked.